guru-prasad402/user-service/README.md

 17/08
 I worked on the User Service and made it ready to share user details with another microservice.
 I created the required API and DTO, tested the endpoint, and checked that the User Service responds properly when called by the Order Service.

+18/08
+I worked on registering the User Service with the Eureka Discovery Server.
+I configured the service name and Eureka connection, checked that the User Service was registered successfully, and tested accessing it through the API Gateway.